Litter Awareness & Program Information

 How to Get Involved - click here for Information SCU Volunteer Letter

-Click/print the Hancock County 2019 SCU Registration Form to get your group involved.
+Click/print the Hancock County 2020 SCU Registration Form and the Volunteer Waiver to get your group involved.

 The Hancock County Solid Waste District will be holding it Annual Spring Cleanup in April.
 This event is in affiliation with Keep America Beautiful’s (KAB) Great American Cleanup.
 The Great American Cleanup embodies America’s can-do spirit with millions of volunteers taking the environment into their own hands.
 Americans are rallying together to clean up graffiti, eliminate litter and preserve our waterways to create a cleaner, safer and more beautiful environment for generations to come.